 Some people are also born with a tilted uterus.
 It is fairly common, affecting around one in every five females.

 In this article, we will discuss what a tilted uterus is, what causes it, and its impact on sex and fertility.
 We will also explain the symptoms and treatment options.

-A woman can have a tilted uterus for several different reasons:
+A person can have a tilted uterus for several different reasons:

 - Enlarged uterus: An enlarged uterus due to pregnancy, fibroids, or a tumor can also cause the uterus to become tilted.

-- Genetics: Some women are born with a uterus in a tilted or tipped position.
+- Genetics: Some people are born with a uterus in a tilted or tipped position.

-Many women are concerned that having a tipped uterus will impact on their ability to get pregnant.
+Many people are concerned that having a tipped uterus will impact their ability to get pregnant.
 The position of the uterus does not usually affect fertility, however.
-Doctors may consider it if a woman is having difficulties becoming pregnant, but only after other causes of infertility are ruled out.
+Doctors may consider it if a person is having difficulties becoming pregnant, but only after other causes of infertility are ruled out.

-Painful sex can be a problem for a woman.
+Painful sex can be a problem for a person with a tilted uterus.
 Doctors are unsure what causes this discomfort, though there are several theories: